TechTauba/paperpick-wordpress-theme-plugins/README.md

-# Paperpick Wordpress Theme Plugins
+# Paperpick WordPress Theme Plugins
 ## License
 This project is licensed under the MIT License.